deepdivesecurity/home-lab/README.md

     - Play my news sources
     - Turn on and gradually increase the brightness of my bedroom light
     - Turn bedroom light off in 30min
-- Run robot vacuum
+- Run robot vacuum routine
+  - Starter: Every 3rd day of the week at a specific time
+  - Action(s):
-  - Run full robot vacuum cycle every 3rd day of the week
+    - Run full robot vacuum cycle
+- Where are the Utensils
+  - Starter: When someone asks where are the utensils
+  - Action(s):
+    - Announce to household where the utensils are located
+- Where is the Garbage and/or Recyclables
+  - Starter: When someone asks where the garbage, where the recyclables, or a combination of the two
+  - Action(s):
+    - Announce to the household where the garbage and recyclables are

-## Security Cameras
+## Security Cameras and NVR